 Soon after the Working Group got underway, Sara Watson of The Pew Charitable Trusts became a regular attendee.
 Since 2001, Watson had been managing the Trusts’ ground-breaking national campaign to advance quality pre-kindergarten for all American three and four-year olds.
 A hallmark of the Trusts’ very successful initiative was engaging a wide variety of “unexpected champions” to advocate for pre-k, including business leaders, law enforcement, military, seniors, K-12 educators, physicians and others.
 A second characteristic was publicizing and commissioning economic research to continue to make the evidence-based case for early learning.

 From the original seven people, the Working Group grew to more than 800 people in a year and a half.
-By the mid-2000s, the Working group was overseeing a wide range of early childhood research and evolving into a national business advocacy resource.
-To manage the research more effectively and speed its advocacy development, Dugger and Watson converted the working group in 2006 into a donor-advised project within The Pew Charitable Trusts with Watson as Executive Director.
-The new group was called the “Partnership for America’s Economic Success” and was funded equally by the Trusts and outside private “investors” including Dugger.
+By the mid-2000s, the Working Group was overseeing a wide range of early childhood research and evolving into a national business advocacy resource.
+To manage the research more effectively and speed its advocacy development, on January 1, 2006, Dugger and Watson converted the Working Group into a donor-advised project within The Pew Charitable Trusts with Watson as Executive Director.
+The new group was called the “Partnership for America’s Economic Success” and was funded equally by the Trusts and outside private investors including Dugger.
 Inside the Trusts, the Partnership completed much of its research, convened numerous national summits on the benefits of early child investment particularly on workforce development, and began to develop a national network specifically designed to identify, recruit and mobilize executives to communicate directly with state and federal policymakers.

-ReadyNation now has2,000 American business members, and a CEO Task Force on Early Childhood.
-In the U.S. over the last three years, ReadyNation’s members have given speeches, testified, met with policymakers and generated more than 500 media pieces, all calling for increasing investments in parents and children to strengthen U.S. competitiveness as part of campaigns that have increased state and federal early childhood investment by $3 billion.
+ReadyNation now has more than 2,000 American business members, and a CEO Task Force on Early Childhood.
+ReadyNation members have given speeches, testified, met with policymakers and generated hundreds of media pieces, all calling for increasing investments in parents and children to strengthen U.S. competitiveness.
+In 2018, ReadyNation members participated in campaigns that increased state funding for kids by $1 billion and federal funding by $8 billion.

 ReadyNation’s success has been noticed by others and now has a worldwide presence.
-ReadyNation International assists business leaders in other nations establish business champion organizations in their own countries, starting with Uganda, Romania and Australia.
+ReadyNation International assists business leaders in other nations establish business champion organizations in their own countries, starting with Uganda, Romania, Australia and Brazil.
+In 2015 and 2018, ReadyNation held the first two Global Business Summits on Early Childhood.
+On January 1, 2019, after exactly 13 years at the helm, Sara Watson stepped down as Global Director of ReadyNation, and was succeeded by Nancy Fishman and Daniel Frank as Acting Co-Global Directors.